10 ways to know you have bad breath

 7) Testing with dental floss

 You can find out if your breath is fresh using dental floss.
 Use some in between the teeth at the back which is where food particles are most likely to get caught.
-Smell the floss and you will get an idea of the odor others get when
+Smell the floss and you will get an idea of the odor others get when you speak.

 8) Test with the mirror